aidankeighron/aidankeighron.github.io/docs/all_collections/_posts/2022-12-12-sheet-scraper.md

         print(str(e))
 ```

-Now we sort the shirts and reassign them from the placeholder vales.
+Now we sort the shirts and reassign them using the placeholder vales.

 # Saving Results

-Now that we have a compleat sorted list of every shirt we can save them to our results spreadsheet.
+Now that we have a complete sorted list of every shirt we can save them to our results spreadsheet.

 ```python
 def write_result(sheet, id):